Smoke Bomb Safety Guide: How to Use Them Safely

 4. Never leave used canisters at the location.
 Pack out what you brought in

-Unused or Misfire Smoke Bombs
+Misfired or Unused Smoke Bombs

 Never Do This